chaaugiang/E-Commerce-Review-Intelligence-Pipeline/README.md

 Keeping large-scale preparation in SQL, creating reusable mechanisms for transferring analytical outputs, and then using R primarily for visualization created a cleaner separation between **data processing, analysis, and communication**.

-The analysis also demonstrated the importance of looking beyond headline metrics.
+## The analysis also demonstrated the importance of looking beyond headline metrics.
 Average ratings, raw review counts, and total activity can tell very different stories once reviewer behavior, distribution shape, and seasonality are considered.
 ---

-## Collaboration

-This project was completed collaboratively.
-The repository focuses on the components and analyses I personally contributed to, while the broader project involved shared work across data ingestion, database cleaning, SQL analysis, visualization, and interpretation.